katerberg/9th-seed/README.md

 You will need `npm` and `mysql` installed.

-You will need a database called `stlvrd` created in mysql which is accessibly by your user.
+You will need a database called `stlvrd` created in mysql which is accessible to your user.

 ### Populating the Database